boennecd/dynamichazard/README.md

 dynamichazard
 =============

 The goal of dynamichazard is to estimate time-varying effects in survival analysis.
 The time-varying effects are estimated with state space models where the coefficients follow a given order random walk.
 The advantageous of using state space models is that you can extrapolate beyond the last observed time period.
-For more details, see the ddhazard vignette at <https://cran.r-project.org/web/packages/dynamichazard/vignettes/ddhazard.pdf>.
+For more details, see the ddhazard vignette at <https://cran.r-project.org/web/packages/dynamichazard/vignettes/ddhazard.pdf>

-The particle filter and smoother methods can estimate more general models then the random walk model.
-See the [/examples](/examples) directory for some examples.

 Installation
 ------------